 Secondly, there are political factors.
 For a number of reasons, decisions regarding atomic energy are typically made at government level.
 The first is scale; nuclear power plants are so expensive that energy companies are unable or unwilling to take the risk building them.
 They are usually built either by governments themselves or involving some government financial support.
 And even when market players do build new plants, the extensive planning permissions mean that, in the end, it is usually the government who decides.
 For this reason, decisions regarding nuclear power are susceptible to the whims of political sentiment, and this explains many of the trends in the sector.

 Politicians (especially in democracies) are concerned with public opinion, and the general perception of nuclear power is a complicated topic.
 It’s reputation has been tarnished by a number of high-profile disasters, most notably Chernobyl (former USSR, currently Ukraine) and Fukushima (Japan).
 Both contaminated the surroundings, left areas uninhabitable for decades and required hefty cleanup costs.
-The United States had its own accident at 3 Mile Island, of comparably smaller impact but nonetheless negatively affecting the perception of the safety of nuclear power.
+The United States and United Kingdom had their own nuclear accidents at 3 Mile Island and Windscale respectively, of comparably smaller impact but nonetheless negatively affecting the perception of the safety of nuclear power.

 Nuclear proponents sometimes argue that the technology’s nature gives it an intrinsic disadvantage in public opinion.
 Disasters can be of almost biblical scale, and images of atomic explosions or radioactive ghost towns appeal to human emotion more than e.g. a gradual rise in temperature or the lives lost each year in coal mine accidents.
 Furthermore, public perception of nuclear energy is often based on emotive imagery as much as reasoned analysis.
 One US study indicates that support is higher among those either better informed about it or living in close proximity to a nuclear power plant, and that the majority of opposers can be convinced of its merit just by telling them that it is the “only electricity source that provides both clean air and 24-7 electricity”.